 I have taught writing and literature at the University of Massachusetts at Amherst, Mount Holyoke College, Columbia University, and presently at Emerson College in Boston.
 In 2013 on a fellowship from the Fulbright Foundation I taught literary journalism and nonfiction writing in the U.S. Studies Center at Universidad Nacional in Bogota, Colombia.

 I am one of those writers who had some oddball jobs.
 I worked as a dolphin trainer and fish curator at Sealand of Cape Cod.
 I worked as a piano tuner at the Fine Arts Center at the University of Massachusetts.
-I worked as a blues pianist and studied piano with Sammy Price, king of boogie-woogie, at his piano in Harlem, and performed with him in clubs such as the Blue Note.
+I worked as a blues pianist and studied piano with Sammy Price, king of boogie-woogie, at his piano in Harlem, occasionally performing with him at his gigs, including one at the Blue Note.